Package insert / product label

-Reproduction toxicity studies in mice, rats and rabbits did not indicate teratogenic potential for Metoprolol.
-Embryotoxicity and/or fetotoxicity in rats and rabbits were noted starting at doses of 50 mg/kg in rats and 25 mg/kg in rabbits, as demonstrated by increases in preimplantation loss, decreases in the number of viable fetuses per dose and/or decreases in neonatal survival.
+Reproduction toxicity studies in mice, rats and rabbits did not indicate teratogenic potential for Metoprolol tartrate.
+Embryotoxicity and/or fetotoxicity in rats and rabbits were noted starting at doses of 50 mg/kg in rats and 25 mg/kg in rabbits, as demonstrated by increases in preimplantation loss, decreases in the number of viable fetuses per dose, and/or decreases in neonatal survival.
 High doses were associated with some maternal toxicity, and growth delay of the offspring in utero, which was reflected in minimally lower weights at birth.
-The oral NOAELs for embryo-fetal development in mice, rats and rabbits were considered to be 25, 200, and 12.5 mg/kg.
-This corresponds to dose levels that are approximately 0.3 times, 4 times, and 0.5 times, respectively, when based on surface area, the maximum human oral dose (8 mg/kg/day) of Metoprolol.
-Metoprolol has been associated with reversible adverse effects on spermatogenesis starting at oral dose levels of 3.5 mg/kg in rats (a dose that is only 0.1 times the human dose, when based on surface area), although other studies have shown no effect of Metoprolol on reproductive performance in male rats.
+The oral NOAELs for embryo-fetal development in mice, rats, and rabbits were considered to be 25, 200, and 12.5 mg/kg.
+This corresponds to dose levels that are approximately 0.3, 4, and 0.5 times, respectively, when based on surface area, the maximum human oral dose (8 mg/kg/day) of Metoprolol tartrate.
+Metoprolol tartrate has been associated with reversible adverse effects on spermatogenesis starting at oral dose levels of 3.5 mg/kg in rats (a dose that is only 0.1-times the human dose, when based on surface area), although other studies have shown no effect of Metoprolol tartrate on reproductive performance in male rats.

 Pregnancy Category C

-The effects of Metoprolol on the fertility of human have not been studied.
+The effects of Metoprolol tartrate on the fertility of human have not been studied.

 Safety and effectiveness in pediatric patients have not been established.

-Clinical trials of Metoprolol in hypertension did not include sufficient numbers of elderly patients to determine whether patients over 65 years of age differ from younger subjects in their response to Metoprolol.
+Clinical trials of Metoprolol tartrate USP, in hypertension did not include sufficient numbers of elderly patients to determine whether patients over 65 years of age differ from younger subjects in their response to Metoprolol tartrate.
 Other reported clinical experience in elderly hypertensive patients has not identified any difference in response from younger patients.

-In worldwide clinical trials of Metoprolol in myocardial infarction, where approximately 478 patients were over 65 years of age (0 over 75 years of age), no age related differences in safety and effectiveness were found.
+In worldwide clinical trials of Metoprolol tartrate in myocardial infarction, where approximately 478 patients were over 65 years of age (0 over 75 years of age), no age-related differences in safety and effectiveness were found.
 Other reported clinical experience in myocardial infarction has not identified differences in response between the elderly and younger patients.
-However, greater sensitivity of some elderly individuals taking Metoprolol cannot be categorically ruled out.
+However, greater sensitivity of some elderly individuals taking Metoprolol tartrate cannot be categorically ruled out.
 Therefore, in general, it is recommended that dosing proceed with caution in this population.

 Hypertension and Angina